 Refund Policy In accordance with CEC §94920, institutions shall refund 100 percent of the amount paid for institutional charges, less a reasonable deposit or application fee not to exceed two hundred fifty dollars (\$250), if notice of cancellation is made through attendance at the first class session, or the seventh day after enrollment, whichever is later.
 The institutional refund policy for students who have completed 60 percent or less of the course of instruction, and who have not canceled as explained above, shall be a pro-rata refund.
 You are obligated to pay only for educational services received and for unreturned equipment or materials.
-The refund shall be the amount you paid for instruction multiplied by a fraction, the numerator of which is the number of hours of instruction which you have not received but for which you have paid, and the denominator of which is the total number of hours of instruction for which you have paid, and the denominator of which is the total number of hours of instruction for which you have paid.
+The refund shall be the amount you paid for instruction multiplied by a fraction, the numerator of which is the number of hours of instruction which you have not received but for which you have paid, and the denominator of which is the total number of hours of instruction for which you have paid.
 Any student who notifies the University of Silicon Andhra of cancellation or program withdrawal in writing has the right to cancel this enrollment agreement and obtain a refund of charges paid through attendance at the first class session or the seventh day after enrollment, whichever is later; less the non-refundable fees identified above.
 All students must provide written notification of withdrawal, cancellation or request for refund.